-- The HL7 Placer Order and Filler Order entities have been inserted into the DICOM hierarchy between the Patient entity and Imaging Service Request entity.
+- The relationship between the Visit and Imaging Service Request has been excluded and is outside the scope of the IHE Technical Framework. - The HL7 Placer Order and Filler Order entities have been inserted into the DICOM hierarchy between the Patient entity and Imaging Service Request entity.
 IHE requires that a single Placer Order shall correspond to one and only one Filler Order. - The DICOM Imaging Service Request Entity is equated with the HL7 Filler Order entity.
-In this relationship, IHE provides clarification of the use of the Accession Number DICOM attribute (0008,0050); see appendix A for further discussion.
+In this relationship, IHE provides clarification of the use of the Accession Number -DICOM attribute (0008,0050); see appendix A for further discussion.